perutilli/OBPMark_rust/src/GPU4S_benchmarks.md

 List of all common arguments for all benchmarks, and ones that could be common if not already present, not necessarily with the same exact behaviour as the original benchmark:
 * size (-s, --size): size of matrix or matrices (this can be common for the current implementations since they are all square matrices and if there are 2 they are the same size)
 * export (-e, --export): export the results of the output in hexadecimal format (right now it says also verification, for the moment I would leave that out) (this would be -g at the moment)
-* verify (-v, --verify): verify the output against the reference cpu implementation (for now it will be against the Rust's 2d vector implementation, later we might want this to be against the original C implementation)
+* verify (-v, --verify): verify the output against the reference cpu implementation (for now it will be against the Rust's 2d vector implementation, later we might want this to be against the original C implementation) or against the file specified
 * NOT CONSIDERED -g: not considered at the moment
 * output (-o, --output): print the results to stdout in a human readable format that is not suitable for verification (hence it is probably fine to keep it for stdout)
 * timing (-t, --timing): print the timing of the execution: in the gpu version there are 3 times (copy to gpu, kernel execution, copy back to cpu), for now we only have one
 * NOT CONSIDERED -c, -C: having only one time, this does not seem useful
-* input (-i, --input): pass input data and the result and compares (using the hex format)
+* input (-i, --input): pass input data (using the hex format)
 * NOT RELEVANT -d: not relevant for cpu benchmarks
 * help (-h, --help): print help information, taken care of by clap We can put this in a clap struct in a module "benchmark_utils" or something like that, and then we can import it in all the benchmarks.